wesjrock/futoshiki/README.md

 You can find more information about task specification and the team in the files: `assignment report.pdf` and `task specification.pdf`

 * What is Futoshiki? <https://en.wikipedia.org/wiki/Futoshiki>

-PS.
-This project is not related to the original Grooveshark in any way, it was only made with educational purposes.